maurapintor/maurapintor.github.io/_portfolio/2024-09-02-Madrid-UPM.md

 ---
-title: "2024-09-02 - Lecture at the CPM Postgraduate summer school
+title: "2024-09-02 - Lecture at the UPM Postgraduate summer school
 excerpt: "Slides for the lecture: Reliable Evaluation and Benchmarking of Machine Learning Models"
 collection: portfolio
 ---